redwoodjs/redwood/docs/docs/tutorial/chapter1/layouts.md

 :::

-That created `web/src/layouts/BlogLayout/BlogLayout.js` and an associated test file.
+That created `web/src/layouts/BlogLayout/BlogLayout.{js,tsx}` and associated test and stories files.
 We're calling this the "blog" layout because we may have other layouts at some point in the future (an "admin" layout, perhaps?).

 Cut the `<header>` from both `HomePage` and `AboutPage` and paste it in the layout instead.
 Let's take out the duplicated `<main>` tag as well: